 Smith said, “Retiring the coal plants is a major advancement that opens the door for TVA to utilize renewable energy resources such as solar systems, battery storage, and energy efficiency programs, all of which mitigate the threats of climate change while creating millions of well-paying union jobs, rebuilding our country’s infrastructure, and fueling our much-needed economic recovery.
 Toward that end, SACE supports TVA working with employees who may be displaced through the coal transition by investing in clean energy power sources that would generate thousands of jobs in TVA’s seven-state region.”

 TVA’s five active coal-fired fossil plants expected to be retired include: Shawnee, opened in 1953 in McCracken County, KY; Gallatin, opened in 1956 in Sumner County, TN; Kingston, opened in 1954 in Roane County, TN; Cumberland, opened in 1973 in Stewart County, TN; and Red Hills, opened in 2002 in Choctaw County, MS. The Bull Run Fossil Plant in Anderson County, TN, is also still operational but has had a 2023 retirement date previously announced.
-At its height in 1985, TVA’s coal fleet included 12 plants.
-Today, TVA’s generation portfolio includes 14% coal, with the remainder 41% nuclear, 27% fossil gas, 13% hydro, 3% wind and solar, and less than 2% energy efficiency programs for a total capacity of 33,727 megawatts.
+At its height in the early 2000s, TVA’s coal fleet included 12 plants (not including contracts).
+Since 2011, the nation’s largest public utility has retired more than half of its coal fleet.
+As of 2019, TVA’s generation portfolio had a total capacity of nearly 34,000 megawatts.
+In the year 2019 TVA’s energy needs were met with 14% coal, 27% fossil gas, 41% nuclear, 13% hydroelectric, 3% wind and solar, and <2% energy efficiency.

 The retirement of TVA’s remaining coal fleet is expected to be discussed at the utility’s next Board of Directors meeting on May 6 before an official announcement is made.